After reversing Trump slump, investors say Mexico's peso has further to go

 "Chances for further appreciation remain, but as the inflation adjusted exchange rate begins to lose competitiveness, important floors may appear at 18/USD or even 17.75, which are levels at which further gains may be difficult to sustain," Murcio said in an email.

-Alejo Czerwonko, an emerging market strategist at UBS Wealth Management, said earlier this week that while he remains bullish, the peso is nearing the asset manager's target of 18 pesos per dollar.
-The peso broke through that level Wednesday morning after data showing unexpectedly soft U.S. consumer prices and retail sales data.
+Alejo Czerwonko, an emerging market strategist at UBS Wealth Management, said that while he remains bullish, the peso is nearing the asset manager's target of 18 pesos per dollar.